-Optioned and royalty property - Mont Sorcier Property
+Optioned and Royalty Property - Mont Sorcier Property

-On October 3, 2016, CIM announced that it had optioned its Mont Sorcier Vanadium - Iron - Titanium project in Roy Township, Québec, 18 km east of the Town of Chibougamau to Vanadium One Iron Corp. (formerly Vanadium One Energy Corp.) ("Vanadium One").
+On October 3, 2016, CIM announced that it had optioned its Mont Sorcier iron/titanium/vanadium project in Roy Township, Québec, 18 km east of the Town of Chibougamau, to Vanadium One Iron Corp. (formerly Vanadium One Energy Corp.) ("Vanadium One").
 On October 14, 2016, a final agreement was concluded.
 Under the agreement, Vanadium One agreed to:

-- issue 2,750,000 Vanadium One common shares to CIM (shares issued on November 21, 2016 at a deemed price of \$0.175 per share), - pay \$150,000 in cash after completing a financing for minimum gross proceeds of \$500,000 (payment was made on March 1, 2017), - incur exploration expenses of \$1 million within 24 months, as well as - accept a 2% GMR to CIM on all mineral production from the Mont Sorcier property (payable now by Voyager).
+- issue 2,750,000 Vanadium One common shares to CIM (the shares were issued on November 21, 2016 at a deemed price of \$0.175 per share), - pay \$150,000 in cash after completing a financing for minimum gross proceeds of \$500,000 (payment was made on March 1, 2017), - incur exploration expenses of \$1 million within 24 months, and - grant a 2% GMR to CIM on all mineral production from the Mont Sorcier property.

-At the same time, Globex announced that in part the 3% GMR on a number of claims related to the Mont Sorcier project had been reduced to 1% (payable now by Voyager) but extended to claims acquired by CIM in 2016 and therefore applicable to the entire historical mineral deposit such that Globex holds 1% GMR and Chibougamau Independent 2% GMR.
+At the same time, Globex announced that the 3% GMR on a number of claims related to the Mont Sorcier project had been reduced to 1% but extended to claims acquired by CIM in 2016 and therefore applicable to the entire historical mineral deposit such that Globex holds a 1% GMR and CIM a 2% GMR.

-On January 9, 2019, Vanadium One earned a 100% interest in the Corporation's Mont Sorcier Iron/Titanium/Vanadium property by meeting the \$1 million exploration expenditure requirement and paying CIM the cash and shares per the contract (paid in previous year).
-The large Mont Sorcier Iron/Titanium/Vanadium Zone has very low titanium content in Davis Tube Magnetic concentrates.
+On January 9, 2019, Vanadium One earned a 100% interest in the Corporation's Mont Sorcier iron/titanium/vanadium property by meeting the \$1 million exploration expenditure requirement and paying CIM the cash and shares per the option agreement.
+The large Mont Sorcier iron/titanium/vanadium zone has very low titanium content in Davis Tube Magnetic concentrates.
 This is an important metallurgical advantage when treating and recovering vanadium from this type of deposit.

-On April 23, 2019, Vanadium One released its first NI 43-101 Mineral Resource Estimate for its Mont-Sorcier Iron and Vanadium Project.
-Total Indicated Resources are calculated to be 113.5 million tonnes in the ground, with the potential to produce 35 million tonnes of Concentrate grading 65.3% Fe and 0.6% Vanadium Pentoxide.
-Additional Inferred Resources are defined as 520.6 million tonnes, with the potential to produce 178.3 million tonnes of Concentrate grading 64.4% Fe and 0.6% Vanadium Pentoxide.
+On April 23, 2019, Vanadium One released its first NI 43-101 Mineral Resource Estimate for the Mont Sorcier iron and vanadium project.
+Total Indicated Resources were calculated to be 113.5 million tonnes in the ground, with the potential to produce 35 million tonnes of concentrate grading 65.3% Fe and 0.6% Vanadium Pentoxide.
+Additional Inferred Resources were defined as 520.6 million tonnes, with the potential to produce 178.3 million tonnes of concentrate grading 64.4% Fe and 0.6% vanadium pentoxide.

-On February 27, 2020, Vanadium One announced the results of its Preliminary Economic Assessment (PEA) at its Mont Sorcier iron and vanadium project located near Chibougamau, Québec, based upon its

-April 23, 2019 NI 43-101 Mineral Resources Estimate.
-PEA summary results include and after tax NPV of C\$1.7 Billion and IRR of 33.8%.
+On February 27, 2020, Vanadium One announced the results of its Preliminary Economic Assessment (PEA) at its Mont Sorcier iron and vanadium project, based upon its April 23, 2019 NI 43-101 Mineral Resources Estimate.
+PEA summary results included an after-tax net present value ("NPV") of C\$1.7 billion and an internal rate of return ("IRR") of 33.8%.

-On November 2, 2020, Vanadium One announced the completion of a 3,414 m drilling program at Mont-Sorcier targeting to expand the current resource and deliver a new Mineral Resource Estimate by Q1 2021.
-Vanadium One is awaiting the initial results from assaying and Davis Tube analysis to determine magnetite content and the vanadium and iron grades of in-situ material as well as magnetite concentrates.
+On November 2, 2020, Vanadium One announced the completion of a 3,414 m drilling program at Mont Sorcier targeting the expansion of the current resource and delivery of a new Mineral Resource Estimate by Q1 2021.

-On February 3, 2021, Vanadium One provided initial head results from its 2020 drill program consisting of ten holes totaling 3,414 m to define the eastern extension of the North Zone.
+On February 3, 2021, Vanadium One provided initial head assay results from its 2020 drill program consisting of ten holes totaling 3,414 m to define the eastern extension of the North Zone.
 A summary of assay results is presented in the table below.